triciacodes/design-week-for-developers/README.md

 Design Week Portland (April 6–13, 2019) is a festival offering independent events and open houses all over the city.
 This week is a unique opportunity to meet designers and developers, learn something new, network, and find out what's going on in many disciplines of design.

-This guide is my personal collection of events that I think might interesting for developers, but you can find out more about Design Week at [Design Portland](https://designportland.org/), or view all [events](https://designportland.org/festival/2019/schedule) and [open houses](https://designportland.org/festival/2019/open-houses).
+This guide is a listing of events I think might be interesting for developers, but you can find out more about Design Week at [Design Portland](https://designportland.org/), or view all [events](https://designportland.org/festival/2019/schedule) and [open houses](https://designportland.org/festival/2019/open-houses) to create your own itinerary.

 ### Monday
 [Accessible Design: Empathy in a World with No Averages](https://designportland.org/festival/2019/schedule/accessible-design-empathy-in-a-world-with-no-averages)<br>